-Based on the internal assessments and pending final outcome of the aforesaid writ petition, no adjustments have been made to the accompanying consolidated financial results of the Group for the quarter ended September 30, 2020 and six months period ended September 30, 2020.
-Further, as directed by the Hon'ble High Court of Delhi and pending further orders, DIAL has charged Rs.106.40 crore from April 1, 2014 till September 30, 2020 (March 31, 2020: Rs.
+Based on internal assessments and pending final outcome of the aforesaid writ petition, no adjustments have been made to the accompanying consolidated financial results of the Group for the quarter ended December 31, 2020 and nine months period ended December 31, 2020.
+Further, as directed by the Hon'ble High Court of Delhi and pending further orders, DIAL has charged Rs.108.38 crore from April 1, 2014 till December 31, 2020 (March 31, 2020: Rs.
 102.81 crore) towards the expenditure incurred on repair and maintenance of security equipment to the statement of profit and loss which includes Rs.
-3.59 crore during the six months period ended September 30, 2020.
+5.57 crore during the nine months period ended December 31, 2020.

-However, during the financial year 2018-19, pursuant to AERA order No. 30/ 2018-19 dated November 19, 2018 with respect to DIAL's entitlement to collect X-ray baggage charges from airlines, DIAL has remitted Rs.
+However, during the financial year 2018-19, pursuant to AERA order No. 30/2018-19 dated November 19, 2018 with respect to DIAL's entitlement to collect X-ray baggage charges from airlines, DIAL has remitted Rs.
 119.66 crore to PSF (SC) account against the transfer of screening assets to DIAL from PSF (SC) with an undertaking to MoCA by DIAL that in case the matter pending before the Hon'ble High Court is decided in DIAL's favour, DIAL will not claim this amount from MoCA.

-- 15. On June 15, 2020, Delhi Cantonment Board ('DCB') has passed the order on DIAL, contradicting its own previous demand and acted in contravention of Cantonment Act, 2006 and the HC order dated December 02, 2019 has sought to retrospectively enhance the rate of property tax leviable on the DIAL on the pretext of purported errors in calculation, determining the property tax payable by the DIAL for the assessment period i.e. 2016-17, 2017-18, 2018-19 to be Rs 2589.11 crore.
+13. On June 15, 2020, Delhi Cantonment Board ('DCB') has passed the order on DIAL, contradicting its own previous demand and acted in contravention of Cantonment Act, 2006 and the HC order dated December 2, 2019 has sought to retrospectively enhance the rate of property tax leviable on the DIAL on the pretext of purported errors in calculation, determining the property tax payable by the DIAL for the assessment period i.e. 2016-17, 2017-18, 2018-19 to be Rs 2,589.11 crore after making due adjustments of amounts already deposited.
 DIAL has thus challenged the assessment and demand by way of writ petition before Hon'ble Delhi High Court and sought stay against the assessment and demand.
 DIAL filed a Writ Petition on July 20, 2020 before the High Court of Delhi challenging the assessment order dated June 15, 2020.
-The writ petition was heard on August 13, 2020, September 14, 2020 and thereafter on October 22, 2020 in which Honourable Delhi High Court directed DCB not to take any coercive action against the Company till next hearing scheduled on December 23, 2020. - 16. (a) DIAL has entered into Development agreements with five developers collectively referred as Bharti Reality SPV's ("Developers") on March 28, 2019 ("Effective date") granting the Developers the right during the term for developing 4.8 million square feet commercial space from the Effective Date and thereafter presently granted sub lease of the asset area in Gateway and Downtown Districts.
-As per the terms of Development agreements, DIAL is entitled to receive interest free refundable security deposit ("RSD"), advance development cost ("ADC") and the annual lease rent ("ALR").
+The writ petition was heard on various dates in which Honourable Delhi High Court directed DCB not to take any coercive action against the Company till next hearing.
+The matter is now listed for hearing on March 3, 2021.

-Notes to the unaudited consolidated financial results for the quarter and six months ended September 30, 2020
+Notes to the unaudited consolidated financial results for the quarter and nine months ended December 31, 2020